BestTimesToVisit.com Logo

 What is the best time of year to visit Cusco for trekking the Inca Trail?

-The dry season, from May to September, offers the best weather for trekking.
-However, this is also peak season, so book your Inca Trail permits well in advance – months, even a year, ahead of time.
-June and August are particularly popular, but May and September offer a good balance of good weather and fewer crowds.
+The dry season, from May to September, offers the best weather for trekking the Inca Trail.
+However, this is also peak season, so book your permits and tours well in advance – like, months in advance!
+June and August are particularly popular, but shoulder seasons (May and September) offer a good balance of pleasant weather and fewer crowds.

 How can I avoid altitude sickness in Cusco?

-Take it easy for the first couple of days.
-Don't overexert yourself, drink plenty of coca tea (it really helps!), and consider spending a day or two acclimatizing at a lower altitude like the Sacred Valley before heading to Cusco itself.
-If you feel symptoms, don't hesitate to seek medical attention.
+Altitude sickness is a real concern in Cusco.
+Take it easy for the first couple of days, drink plenty of coca tea (it really helps!), and consider spending a day or two acclimatizing at a lower altitude like the Sacred Valley before tackling higher elevations.
+Don't underestimate the power of rest and hydration.

 What are some local customs I should be aware of when visiting Cusco?